AVIC WZ-8

-WZ-8 (无侦-8 (Wú Zhēn-bā, unmanned recon-8)), is an unmanned aerial vehicle produced by Aviation Industry Corporation of China (AVIC).
+WZ-8 (无侦-8 (Wú Zhēn-bā, unmanned recon-8)) is an unmanned aerial vehicle produced by Aviation Industry Corporation of China (AVIC).
 Introduced during China's 70th anniversary military parade, the drone is intended to conduct strategic aerial reconnaissance across southeast Asia, particularly Taiwan, South Korea and Japan.
 Its reconnaissance capabilities reportedly include electro-optical imaging, synthetic-aperture radar, and other sensors.
 Some have suggested the drone will be weaponized to provide strategic anti-access/area denial capabilities.
 The drone cannot take off under its own power, instead it is air-launched from a Xi'an H-6M mothership once the H-6 reaches a prescribed speed and altitude.

 Design and development

 WZ-8 was observed in Chinese Airforce experimental test bases by military analysts on satellite images.
 The vehicle was revealed to the public on 1 October 2019 and was subsequently displayed at Zhuhai Airshow in 2021.

-WZ-8 is a supersonic, remotely operated, high-altitude reconnaissance vehicle.
+WZ-8 is a hypersonic, remotely operated, high-altitude reconnaissance vehicle.
 The aircraft bears some superficial resemblance to the DF-ZF hypersonic glide vehicle mounted onboard DF-17 medium-range ballistic missile and the American Lockheed D-21 reconnaissance drone, albeit different in overall dimensions, propulsions, and speed.
 The drone is launched by a Xi'an H-6M bomber 'mothership', at its appropriate launch attitude.
 The WZ-8 then ignites its rocket motors, pushing the drone to its operating speed and altitude.
 The intended roles for the drone include general reconnaissance, pre-attack target assessment, and intelligence gathering.
 According to the manufacturer claims, the drone can reach supersonic speed at the cruise altitude of 50,000 m, at near-space level.
 US intelligence reports displayed it in hypothetical operation in a diagram, with the drone flying over Taiwan or Yellow Sea at a speed of Mach 3 and altitude of 100,000 ft.
 A drone able to sustain flight at a high altitude and speed would allow it to fill up intelligence needs in a combat environment where satellite support is unsustainable, such as repeated fly-over above specific areas of interest.

 According to Chi Li-pin, director of the aeronautical systems research division of National Chung-Shan Institute of Science and Technology, Taiwan’s military-run weapons developer, the drone’s primary use won't be against Taiwan but instead US military bases in the Pacific, saying "It's a weapon for anti-access/area denial."
 Dean Cheng of the Potomac Institute for Policy Studies said the aircraft is intended for surveillance "not just aimed at the United States or South Korea, Japan has to worry about it.
 India has to worry about it.
 All Southeast Asia has to worry about it."